 That’s why you need a good pair of gloves (or mittens) for winter camping!
 Quality insulation is the most important factor, although those that plan to get their hands damp should look into waterproof gloves.
 REI has an excellent guide on how to buy snow gloves and mittens.

 Winter Boots for Hiking and Camping

-Just like with winter clothing, the best winter boots for camping depend on your needs and preferences.
+Just like with winter clothing, the best winter boots for camping depends on your needs and preferences.
 For example, winter boots for hanging out in a campground are vastly different than the winter boots required for winter backpacking.